Group, peer, one-to-one; which do you choose?

 Group mentoring is an open forum facilitated by an experienced mentor with a group of other professionals.
 Think of it as a drop-in-clinic where you might have a different group with different expertise each week.

-Rather than focusing on a specific topic, it’s an open forum where any questions can be asked and problems can be shared.
+It’s an open forum where any questions can be asked and problems can be shared.
 Then, as a group, problems are workshopped.